forcepusher/forcepusher/README.md

 Don't get me wrong, AI is a great tool to get stuff done fast, but it's dum as hell and have to be carefully guided.

 Oh, BTW.
 Stop using cloud AI services, build your own local LMStudio/ComfyUI machine.
 Save monies.
-3 weeks of pure suffering and you're ready for a (true/actual) AI future, it'll pay for off in less than a year.
+3 weeks of pure suffering and you're ready for a true/actual AI future after bubble burst, it'll pay for off in less than a year.

 ### More Unity packages:
 - [com.bananaparty.touchinput](https://github.com/forcepusher/com.bananaparty.touchinput)